Q. Do I need a referral to visit a chiropractor?

 Under normal circumstances, chiropractic adjustments are painless.
 In cases of recent trauma, such as whiplash, mild discomfort may be experienced due to inflammation.
 It is also common to feel a brief sensation in the extremities immediately following an adjustment due to the sudden decompression of the affected nerve root.

 Yes.
-A New Zealand government study found that adjustments are "remarkably safe."
+A New Zealand Department of Health government study found that chiropractic adjustments are "remarkably safe."
 By avoiding drugs and risky surgery, chiropractic care enjoys an excellent track record.

 No. Each patient's care is custom-tailored for their age, condition and health goals.